ishikaNEU/BellaBeat-Case-Study/README.md

 ## 1. Introduction
 ### 1.1 Background <a id="background"></a>
-This is my Capstone Project for my Google Data Analytics Professional Certificate course ([Coursera](https://www.coursera.org/professional-certificates/google-data-analytics?skipBrowseRedirect=true)).
-As a case study in this project, I would be working on Smart device users’ Daily fitness data.
-This dataset, which I would be analysing is in the public domain and has been provided by the course.
-I am to assume a junior data analyst position working on the marketing team at the health and wellness company Bellabeat.
+THere is my Capstone Project for the Google Data Analytics Professional Certificate course on Coursera.
+In this project, I will focus on analyzing the daily fitness data of users of smart devices.
+The dataset I will be using for this analysis is publicly available and has been provided by the course.
+For the purpose of this project, I will take on the role of a junior data analyst within the marketing team at Bellabeat, a health and wellness company.
+Let's get started!
-Let's go.

 ### 1.2 Case Scenario<a id="scenario"></a>
-I joined Bellabeat marketing analyst team six months ago as a junior Data analyst and have been busy learning about Bellabeat’s mission and business goals — as well as how I, as a junior data analyst, can help Bellabeat achieve them.\
+As a junior Data analyst, I joined the marketing analyst team at Bellabeat six months ago.
+During this time, I have been dedicated to understanding Bellabeat's mission and business objectives, as well as discovering how my role can contribute to their achievement.
-[Bellabeat](https://bellabeat.com/) is a high-tech manufacturer of health-focused products for women.
-Bellabeat is a successful small company, but we have the potential to become a larger player in the global smart device market. **Urška Sršen**, cofounder and Chief Creative Oﬃcer of Bellabeat, believes that analyzing smart device ﬁtness data could help unlock new growth opportunities for the company. \
+Bellabeat is a successful small company that specializes in manufacturing high-tech health-focused products designed for women.
+While we have already achieved considerable success, we aspire to expand our presence in the global smart device market.
+Recognizing the potential for growth, Urška Sršen, the co-founder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data holds the key to unlocking new opportunities for the company.
-I have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
-The insights you discover will then help guide marketing strategy for the company.
-I will be presenting my analysis to the Bellabeat executive team along with a high-level recommendation for Bellabeat’s marketing strategy.
+In line with this, I have been given the task of focusing on one of Bellabeat's products and analyzing the data from smart devices.
+The goal is to gain valuable insights into how consumers utilize their smart devices, which will then inform and shape our marketing strategy.
+Ultimately, I will present my analysis and provide the Bellabeat executive team with a comprehensive recommendation for their marketing strategy.

 ## 2. Ask